- Hemwellectomy: Electrosurgical ligation and electrolysis of grades 1-4 hemorrhoids

 Effectiveness, complications, and side effects: comparison to other treatments

-With one treatment, banding’s success rate is 60-80% (medscape.com)(6).
-Up to 75% of patients experience significant pain lasting up to 1 week (7); other mild side effects occur 10-14% of the time (5)(6), serious complications, described above, are very rare, but are known to occur.
+Rubber band ligation single treatment success rate is 60 -70% (medscape.com)(6).
+Up to 75% of patients experience moderate pain lasting up to 1 week (7); other side effects occur 10-14% of the time (5)(6), serious complications, are very rare, but are known to occur.

-Surgical hemorrhoidectomy has a success rate of 90-95% (15) but always results in severe rectal pain lasting as long as 4-6 weeks.
-Infection is relatively common compared to banding.
+Surgical hemorrhoidectomy has a success rate of 90% (15) but always results in severe rectal pain lasting as long as 4-6 weeks.
+Infection is relatively common, compared to banding.
 While death is very rare it is a real and feared complication of this and all surgical procedures.

 Conclusion